-Since this coronavirus is new and information evolving, federal, state and municipal agencies in conjunction with healthcare providers like HealthCare Partners Nevada are working together to prevent, diagnose and treat COVID.
+Since this coronavirus is new and information evolving, federal, state and municipal agencies in conjunction with healthcare providers like Intermountain Healthcare, formerly HealthCare Partners Nevada, are working together to prevent, diagnose and treat COVID.
 That also means that today’s two week social distancing recommendation may be changed as we learn more.

 In the meantime, restricting normal activities can be a huge challenge especially if children are involved.
 That’s why we’ve prepared a list of activities that don’t rely on leaving the home or being in large groups.
 You may just discover something new in the world and learn more about yourself in the process.

 The following list includes both free and fee-based virtual options.
 Please be sure to read details for each.
-HealthCare Partners Nevada has taken care to curate this list and is providing the information as a resource.
+We have taken care to curate this list and is providing the information as a resource.
 We can neither endorse nor assume responsibility for use of any site listed below.

 If you’re like most locals, traipsing to the Strip is hardly appealing after a long day.
 That’s why the options below provide a peek into intriguing options in your own backyard.

 - Reynolds Hall at The Smith Center

 - Mob Museum virtual tours